-.
-Photocopy of Passport I.D
+Photocopy of the I.D. page in your Passport

 This must clearly show your name, passport number, date issued and expiration date.
 Because of the time required for processing firearms permits, please return your questionnaire promptly.
 Your cooperation is appreciated.